jgleba/vamp206a/README.md

 It is unattended!
 You have been warned!

+## Alternative Preparation

+- Things are always changing due to advancements and of course I learn more as I go forward.
+- Rather than using FTP locally to get some setup files, I have been using an alternate approach..
+- I since have employed ssh (putty, mremoteNG, git bash, windows command prompt, etc) and filezilla to interact with the server, especially at the early stages.
+- Use filezilla (over ssh / sftp) to put  `vne.sh`  `htdocs.pmdsdata3.latest.7z` in `/home/albe/tmp01` and `11get.sh`  in `~ `

+## Preparation

+- create basic folders.  `c:\var\varvamp\files`,  Possible optional `c:\var\share203`,
+- put iso here, C:\var\varvamp\files\ubuntu-14.04.3-server-amd64.iso, or let it download it for you.
+- I put a copy of my served web root files in `C:\var\varvamp\files\htdocs.pmds-data.latest.7z`
+    say for example it contains `htdocs\menu\index.html` in the 7z file.
+	Ask me for a sample website and data.
+- I put an edited 21env.sh in 	`C:\var\varvamp\files\vne.sh` It was used rather than the one in the repo.
+- I ran `vboxmanage list bridgedifs`  to get a list of adapter names to use in  `--bridgeadapter1 `  --  see `09createvbox.bat`.
+- I used 02startftp.bat to start an ftp server on a windows machine to serve up the web code, some settings, etc...
+Sorry, it has hardcoded paths in it.
+You can use those paths as is, edit the file to suit your system or just manually do what the script does yourself.
+- Starting around line 90 in 17docs.sh edit the ip address which is now 192.168.88.94 to your local windows host ip address.
+This is where it will get the data from by ftp using slimftp.

 ## Usage - This is how I used it.

 I am doing this on a Windows machine.
 (I used a Vagrant Ubuntu machine running in windows to create the iso).